Skip to Main Content

 • Are second bachelor's degrees included?

-Second bachelor's degrees are not excluded from the Excess Credit Hour regulation unless the student first matriculated prior to fall 2009.
-Please see your academic advisor for any additional questions.
+Second or additional bachelor's degrees are not excluded from the Excess Credit Hour regulation unless the student first matriculated prior to fall 2009.

 • What about internships?

-The University will exclude internship hours automatically from your excess credit hour total whenever possible.
-However, it is not always possible to identify internships on the academic record of a student, especially when taken at another institution.
-If you feel that your excess credit hour total includes internship hours, you should submit an appeal for an adjustment to your Excess Credit Hour total.
+UNF will exclude internship hours automatically from your excess credit hour total whenever possible.
+However, it is not always possible to identify internships when taken at another institution.
+If your excess credit hour total includes internship hours from another institution, you should submit an appeal for an adjustment to your Excess Credit Hour total.
 Directed individual studies and other one-on-one instructional courses are not considered internships.

 • What about credit for Certification?